FrogIntel/frogintel/README.md

 READ THE REVIEW BY APPS4REVIEW
 </summary>

-# FROG INTEL REDEFINING TRUTH-SEEKING IN THE DIGITAL REAL
+# FROG INTEL REDEFINING TRUTH-SEEKING IN THE DIGITAL REALM

 In the digital landscape, where misinformation often clouds the pursuit of truth, Frog Intel emerges as a beacon for the discerning truth-seekers within the red pill community.
 This meticulously crafted Frog Intel Android application represents more than just a technological advancement; it embodies a revolutionary platform deeply embedded in the intricate web of red pill truths.
 Its inception stems from a collective frustration among individuals navigating a labyrinth of shills and trolls, yearning for an authentic haven of enlightenment.